jahan-addison/simplejson/README.md

   obj["new"]["some"]["deep"]["key"] = "Value";
   obj["array2"].append( false, "three" );

-  // We can also parse a string into a JSON object: obj["parsed"] = JSON::Load( "[ { \"Key\" : \"Value\" }, false ]" );
+  // We can also parse astd::string into a JSON object: obj["parsed"] = JSON::Load( "[ { \"Key\" : \"Value\" }, false ]" );

   std::cout << obj << std::endl;